 What is true, what is beautiful, and what is moral?

-The great divide in Western culture today is between the nihilism of post-modernity and the transcendent values of Biblical Christianity.
+The great divide in Western culture today is between the absurdity of post-modernity and the transcendent truths of Biblical Christianity.

 Does no one, plus nothing, times blind chance equal everything?